Drain trap overflowing

 How do I unclog a drain trap?

-You can try using a plunger or drain snake to dislodge the clog.
-If that doesn't work, you may need to disassemble the trap and clean it out manually.
+You can try using a plunger or drain snake to clear a clogged drain trap.
+If that doesn't work, you may need to disassemble the trap and clear any debris.

 When should I call a plumber for a drain trap issue?

-If you're unable to clear the clog yourself, or if you notice signs of a damaged or broken trap, it's best to call in a professional plumber to diagnose and fix the problem.
+If you've tried DIY methods and the drain trap is still overflowing, or if you suspect the trap is damaged, it's best to call a professional plumber to diagnose and fix the problem.

 Connect with certified professionals in your area